Skip to main content

 Lastly, pay the correct fee.
 The USCIS will reject forms submitted with incomplete or incorrect fees.
 You can use the USCIS Fee Calculator to determine how much you need to pay.

 An asylee or refugee should mail all application documents to USCIS P.O.
 Boxes.
-When filing, the addresses to mail your application will depend on your state of residence.
+When filing, the mailing address for your application depends on your state of residence.
 USCIS provides the list of addresses for those filing with refugee or asylum status and status under HRIFA as a dependent.

 You are eligible to adjust your status from asylee to lawful permanent resident status in either one of these conditions: